-Bali Java Javanese Serang Java Jakarta Betawi Java Surabaya Javanese Java West Sundanese Java Yogya Javanese Kalimantan_South_Banjar Papua Papua Sulawesi Makassarese Sumatera Bangka Sumatera North Batak Sumatera North Sumatera West Post-colonial era, the diversity of Indonesian cities are increasing but still, language and ethnicity are embedded with each other.
-As a depiction of diversity, we tested out the variation of languages and accent around Indonesia by asking different respondents to: 1) Say 1-2-3 in regional languages 2) Say ‘sudah makan belum?’ - means ‘have you eaten?’ in regional languages to notice different languages, specially, language with class hierarchy such as Javanese and Sundanese 3) Say ‘sudah makan belum?’ - means ‘have you eaten?’ in Bahasa Indonesia to notice the code switching and how affected are accent in the regional language toward Bahasa Indonesia
+Bali Java Javanese Serang Java Jakarta Betawi Java Surabaya Javanese Java West Sundanese Java Yogya Javanese Kalimantan_South_Banjar Papua Papua Sulawesi Makassarese Sumatera Bangka Sumatera North Batak Sumatera North Sumatera West In the post-colonial era, the diversity of Indonesian cities is increasing but language and ethnicity remain embedded within each other.
+As a depiction of diversity, we tested out the variation of languages and accents around Indonesia by asking different respondents to: 1) Say 1-2-3 in regional languages 2) Say ‘sudah makan belum?’ - means ‘have you eaten?’ in regional languages to notice different languages, specially, language with class hierarchy such as Javanese and Sundanese 3) Say ‘sudah makan belum?’ - means ‘have you eaten?’ in Bahasa Indonesia to notice the code switching and how affected are accent in the regional language toward Bahasa Indonesia

 LANGUAGE AND IDENTITY | SPACE IN BETWEEN

-Whether it is a Vihara for Buddhist or Church for Catholic, religious spaces in Indonesia are never functioned just for religious purpose.
-The spaces are always served as a community ground.
-As most of the religion are originated from outside the country, the language of its architecture is an assimilation of culture.
-Vihara for Buddhist and Pura for Hindus are prominent with Sanskrit and South Asia style meanwhile churches are identical with Latin language and western culture.
-Confucianism temple will have Mandarin script on its built environment and Mosque for Muslim with Arabic letters and slightly middle-eastern form of space.
+Whether it is a Vihara for Buddhists or Church for Catholics, religious spaces in Indonesia are never used only for religious purposes.
+The spaces are always used for different community functions.
+As most of the religions in Indonesia are originatally from outside the country, the language of the religious spaces’ architecture depicts an mingling of cultures.
+Viharas for Buddhist and Puras for Hindus are feature Sanskrit inscriptions and and South Asian style architecture, meanwhile churches are inscribed with Latin and constructed in a European architectural style.
+Confucian temples feature Mandarin script and Mosques for Muslims Arabic script.

 ❮ ❯

-Religious space are not a free space, even though most of it is open to public.
-There are boundaries between spaces, a hierarchy within different level of comfort zone by its believers.
-Although, Indonesian government made all of the celebrations of these six religion as national holidays that Indonesian people will continue to respect others religion.
+Religious spaces are not free spaces, even though most of it is open to public.
+There are boundaries between spaces, and hierarchies within them.
+The Indonesian government has made all of the celebrations of these six religions national holidays so that Indonesian people will continue to respect each other’s’ religions.

-Outside the identity of a devotee, Indonesians interact through other spaces such as food bazaar and Independence Day activities.
+Outside the identity of a devotee, Indonesians interact through other spaces such as food bazaars and Independence Day activities.

 Indonesians in New York City: A Sense of Unity

-Indonesians in New York City are mostly lived in Elmhurst Area, within the Asian and Southeast Asian neighborhood.
-The population of Indonesians is relatively small compared to the other countries inhabiting in Queens, therefore the community became tighter.
-Indonesians in New York called Elmhurst as ‘kampung Indonesia’ or Indonesian village, that the feeling of being in New York slightly diminished as people talked in Bahasa Indonesia or their own dialect, purchase Indonesian foods and groceries or even pray together.
+Indonesians in New York call Elmhurst ‘kampung Indonesia’ or Indonesian village.
+The feeling of being in New York slightly diminishes as people talk in Bahasa Indonesia or their own dialect, purchase Indonesian foods and groceries or even pray together.

 “Even where citizenship has been granted, immigrants are expected to integrate as quickly as possible, and this usually includes the obligation to learn a new language, often under trying circumstances that make few allowances for the learning difficulties they may actually face.” - (Wee, 2010)

-During the authors’ observation and site visit, most Indonesian in Elmhurst are able to speak English but many of them are not fluent, especially the first generation.
-Although, throughout time, the second and third generation have become very familiar with the surrounding culture of New York City.
+During the authors’ observation and site visit, most Indonesians in Elmhurst are able to speak English but many, especially the first generation, are not fluent.
+The second and third generation have become very familiar with the surrounding culture of New York City.
 Most of them have perfect American pronunciation and some are even able to speak in Mandarin, due to their occupation and residence.
-Elmhurst act as a safe space of integration, of transition for Indonesian in New York City.
+Elmhurst acts as a safe space of integration and transition for Indonesians in New York City.

 “People as infrastructure indicates residents’ needs to generate concrete acts and contexts of social collaboration inscribed with multiple identities rather than in overseeing and enforcing modulated transactions among discrete population groups.” - (Simone, 2004)